A High‑Impact, Low‑Cost Investment for Industry

 Will we need an Export Control License?

+Export controls may apply if elements of the PhD program involve the sharing of materials or information with entities outside the UK.
 In a research context, export controls are most likely to apply to collaborative scientific or technical research with a potential military or security-related application.
-The Lead Supervisor will explore export controls at an early stage if they think your project falls into these categories.
+You should therefore explore export controls at an early stage if you think your project falls into these categories.
 Where applicable, researchers need to apply for an Export Control Licence to transfer controlled goods, technology, software or knowledge outside of the UK.

 How is the student selected for the project?